conduktor/conduktor-docs/docs/guides/reference/index.md

 | Gateway   | [Gateway CLI reference](../../gateway/reference/cli-reference)  |
 | Gateway   | [Gateway resources reference](../../gateway/reference/resources-reference)  |

-The Resources Reference page lists all the concepts that can be manipulated in Console, as well as how to manage them using an Infra as Code (IaC) approach.
+The resources reference page lists all the concepts that can be manipulated in Console, as well as how to manage them using an Infra as Code (IaC) approach.

-There are two kinds of API Keys to use with the CLI, Terraform and Public API:
+There are two kinds of API keys that you can use with the CLI, Terraform and public API:

-- <AdminToken /> have all permissions over all resources in Console
+- <Label type="AdminToken" /> have all permissions over all resources in Console
-- <AppToken /> permission are scoped to Application instances and Ownership model defined in Self-service
+- <Label type="AppToken" /> permission are scoped to Application instances and ownership model defined in Self-service

-In general, <AdminToken /> can bypass Application owners and "act" as an <AppToken />
+In general, <Label type="AdminToken" /> can bypass Application owners and "act" as an <Label type="AppToken" />.

-The resources presented here can be managed from the CLI, the Public API, Terraform, or the Console UI.
+The resources presented here can be managed from the CLI, the API, Terraform, or the Console UI.

 - CLI, Terraform and Public API uses an API Key to validate permissions.
 - Console UI relies on RBAC model to validate what the user can do.